2i2c-org/docs/about/overview.md

 2i2c will operate and manage a 2i2c JupyterHub deployment for use by you and your community, accessible via a web URL.
 2i2c will handle the design, configuration, development, and ongoing operation of the hub infrastructure.

 The following sections describe several common activities that the 2i2c team will perform as a part of your managed JupyterHub.
+In addition, see our [Service Level Objectives](service-objectives.md) for an explanation of what we aim to accomplish in terms of uptime, reliability, and support for these services.

 ### JupyterHub Setup